 To display inventory information about the ICM, choose the Inventory button on the Display Board Status window.
-The Board Inventory Statistics window appears (see Figure 6-8) displaying ICM/CPOD inventory information.
-Table 6-7 describes the fields in this window.
-All fields in this window are read-only, with the exception of the Revision Status: Severity pulldowns.
+The Board Inventory Statistics window appears (see Figure 6-6) displaying ICM/CPOD inventory information.
+Table 6-6 describes the fields in this window.
+All fields in this window are read-only.